stnolting/neorv32/README.md

 "Artix" and "Vivado" are trademarks of Xilinx Inc.

-"Cyclone", "Quartus Prime", "Quartus Prime Lite" and "Avalon Bus" are trademarks of Intel Corporation.
+"Cyclone", "Quartus Prime Lite" and "Avalon Bus" are trademarks of Intel Corporation.

-"Artix" and "Vivado" are trademarks of Xilinx, Inc.

-"iCE40", "UltraPlus" and "Lattice Radiant" are trademarks of Lattice Semiconductor Corporation.
+"iCE40", "UltraPlus" and "Radiant" are trademarks of Lattice Semiconductor Corporation.

-"AXI" and "AXI-Lite" are trademarks of Arm Holdings plc.
+"AXI", "AXI4" and "AXI4-Lite" are trademarks of Arm Holdings plc.